Common Purple Lilac flowers

 An old-fashioned homestead favorite, perfuming the air with fragrance in early spring from upright panicles of lavender purple flowers; upright, bushy habit, quite leggy, suckers profusely, makes a great tall and dense hedge

 Common Purple Lilac features showy panicles of fragrant lilac purple flowers rising above the foliage in mid spring.
 The flowers are excellent for cutting.
-It has bluish-green foliage throughout the season.
+It has bluish-green deciduous foliage.
 The heart-shaped leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Common Purple Lilac is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.